Treehouse of Horror II: Production

-"Treehouse of Horror II", the second edition of the Treehouse of Horror series of episodes, was written by Al Jean, Mike Reiss, Jeff Martin, George Meyer, Sam Simon, and John Swartzwelder.
+"Treehouse of Horror II", the second edition of the Treehouse of Horror series of episodes, was written by Al Jean, Mike Reiss, Jeff Martin, George Meyer, Sam Simon and John Swartzwelder.
 Jim Reardon was the director.
-The episode is presented in a similar format to the previous season's "Treehouse of Horror", and contains several similarities to the previous episode, such as Marge's opening warning, the tombstones in the opening credits and the appearance of the alien characters Kang and Kodos.
+The episode is presented in a similar format to the previous season's "Treehouse of Horror" and contains several similarities to the previous episode, such as Marge's opening warning, the tombstones in the opening credits and the appearance of the alien characters Kang and Kodos.
 "Treehouse of Horror II" was the first episode that employed the "scary names" idea, in which many of the names in the opening and closing credits have unusual nicknames.
 The idea came from Al Jean, who was inspired by old issues of EC Comics.
 Although the names quickly became more silly than scary, there has been a wide variety of special credits.
 For example, the director's name is given as Jim "Rondo" Reardon, a reference to his idol, Rondo Hatton.
-The "scary names" became such a burden to write that they were cut for "Treehouse of Horror XII" and "Treehouse of Horror XIII", but after hearing complaints from the fans, Jean decided to bring them back.
+The "scary names" became such a burden to write that they were cut for the thirteenth season episode "Treehouse of Horror XII" and the fourteenth season episode "Treehouse of Horror XIII", but after hearing complaints from the fans, Jean decided to bring them back.
 The alien characters Kang and Kodos had been introduced in the previous year.
 There was a debate about whether to include them in all Halloween specials after the episode; eventually, the writers agreed to make it a tradition.

-During the beginning of the segment "The Monkey's Paw", Hank Azaria faked some Arabic.
+During the beginning of Lisa's dream, Hank Azaria faked some Arabic.
 Usually, the writers get inspiration for the Halloween specials from old horror stories, but recently, the writers tried to conceive of their own stories instead of creating more parodies.
-Also, when the Moroccan salesman tries to warn Homer Simpson, saying "You'll be sorry", the animators forgot to move his lips.
+Also, when the Moroccan salesman tries to warn Homer, saying "You'll be sorry", the animators forgot to move his lips.
 They realized their error only after the broadcast.
-While writing the segment, Sam Simon, one of the writers, wanted the fingers to go down in such an order so they would eventually have the middle finger sticking up.
+While writing the segment, writer Sam Simon wanted the fingers to go down in such an order so they would eventually have the middle finger sticking up.
 Once the animation would have been complete, however, they could not have gone through; Fox would have refused to air the episode.
 They had considered the alternative of deliberately blurring the middle finger themselves, but decided that Fox would have also refused.
-For this episode, there were a lot of loop lines; for instance, the ending to "The Monkey's Paw" was added to the last second.
-As a result of the loop, they still retained Flanders's old house next to his newly created castle.
+For this episode, there were a lot of loop lines; for instance, the ending to Lisa's dream was added to the last second.
+As a result of the loop, they still retained Ned Flanders' old house next to his newly created castle.
 In order to make the episode fill the time needed, the animators often extended the laughing time for Kang and Kodos.